p10rahulm/freenets-reloaded/README.md

 Our experiments confirm that FreeNet provides a more expressive and efficient architecture for representing monomials, sparse polynomials, and trigonometric polynomials compared to traditional MLPs.
 FreeNet consistently achieves lower MSE, demonstrating higher accuracy with fewer parameters, which validates our theoretical analysis.

-Certainly!
-Here's how you can structure the **Function Plots** section in your `README.md` with two images side by side for each case, assuming you have the images in the paths you've specified.

----

 ## Function Plots

 Next, we showcase some plots demonstrating the power of FreeNet for function representation.
 Each plot compares the predictions of different models (FreeNet, MLP, and MLP SqReLU) against the true target functions, providing a visual insight into how well FreeNet approximates the target function.